achaykovsky/fluidSimulation/README.md

 1. Tried to tune some of the formulas on the forces class.
 2. Also, looked for a way to smooth the particles - and make it more similar to a liquid.

+## 22th Week:
+1. Added the gravity force
+2. Changed boundary collision param
+3. Removed redundant code
+4. Working on the collisions - trying to make the particles to be ordered in layers (not commited yet)

 # SPH Summary
 The summary is based on the article that is attached [here.](https://people.cs.clemson.edu/~dhouse/courses/817/papers/mueller03.pdf)